5 from 4 votes

 Variations/ Adaptations

-How to Cook Pork Steaks In Oven
+How to Cook Pork Steaks In The Oven

 1. Start by adding the pork shoulder steaks, olive oil, garlic powder, onion powder, Italian seasoning, Worcester sauce, Dijon mustard, salt, pepper and honey to a large zip lock bag.
 Seal the bag and use your hands on the outside of the bag to mix and cover the pork chops with the other ingredients (Image 1).